zenprotocol/explorer/README.md

 2. nodejs + npm - https://nodejs.org

 # Development
+Server side was created from scratch using express.
+Client side was bootstrapped with `create-react-app`.

 ## Docker
 1. **first time** - run `npm run setup` to create an env file